BuoyantIO/service-mesh-academy/eliminate-cross-zone-traffic-hazl/README.md

 kubectx
 ```

-Now that we have our Kubernetes clusters and contexts up and configured, we can proceed with deploying **Buoyant Enterprise for Linkerd** on them.
+Now that we have our Kubernetes cluster and context up and configured, we can proceed with deploying **Buoyant Enterprise for Linkerd** on it.

 ### Task 3: Create mTLS Root Certificates